-The following discussion reviews the combined financial condition and results of operations of AgFirst Farm Credit Bank (AgFirst or Bank) and the District Agricultural Credit Associations (Associations or District Associations), collectively referred to as the District, as of and for the three months ended March 31, 2017.
+The following discussion reviews the combined financial condition and results of operations of AgFirst Farm Credit Bank (AgFirst or Bank) and the District Agricultural Credit Associations (Associations or District Associations), collectively referred to as the District, as of and for the three and six months ended June 30, 2017.
 These comments should be read in conjunction with the accompanying financial statements, the Notes to the Combined Financial Statements, and the 2016 Annual Report of AgFirst Farm Credit Bank and District Associations.
 The accompanying combined financial statements were prepared under the oversight of the Audit Committee of the AgFirst Board of Directors.

-As of March 31, 2017, the District included nineteen Associations, all of which were structured as Agricultural Credit Association (ACA) holding companies, with Federal Land Credit Association (FLCA) and Production Credit Association (PCA) subsidiaries.
-PCAs originate and service short- and intermediate-term loans; FLCAs originate and service long-term real estate mortgage loans; and ACAs originate both long-term and short- and intermediate-term loans.
+As of June 30, 2017, the District included 19 Associations, all of which were structured as Agricultural Credit Association (ACA) holding companies, with Federal Land Credit Association (FLCA) and Production Credit Association (PCA) subsidiaries.
+PCAs originate and service short- and intermediate-term loans; FLCAs originate and service longterm real estate mortgage loans; and ACAs originate both long-term and short- and intermediate-term loans.

 Key ratios and data reported below, and in the accompanying financial statements, address the financial performance of the District.
-However, results of operations for the three months may not be indicative of an entire year due to the seasonal nature of a portion of District's business.
+However, neither the three months nor the six months results of operations may be indicative of an entire year due to the seasonal nature of a portion of the District's business.